raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 ## Boot order

-The various boot modes are attempted in the numerical order of the GPIO pins, i.e. SD0, then SD1, then NAND and so on.
+The various boot modes are attempted in the numerical order of the GPIO lines, i.e. SD0, then SD1, then NAND and so on.

 ## Boot flow